matplotlib/matplotlib/doc/api/colors_api.rst

 Normalization and Colormapping
 ------------------------------

-Some `~.artists.Artist` classes can map an array of input data to RGBA values, (ex `~.axes.Axes.scatter` or `~.axes.Axes.imshow`).
+Some `~.artist.Artist` classes can map an array of input data to RGBA values, (ex `~.axes.Axes.scatter` or `~.axes.Axes.imshow`).
 The machinery for this is implemented via the `~.cm.ScalarMappable` base class in `~.cm` and the `~.Normalize` and `~.Colormap` classes in